leefige/gauv/README.md

 - [ ] Xingyu feels that if it is possible to execute the graph, its design and implementation will be much better, and omitted details (e.g. the value range of this node) could be discovered and perfected.
 - [ ] Xingyu feels that more documentation will make our lives better.
+- [ ] Xingyu feels that we may need a more robust logging system.
+Maybe some third party logging library could help us, for example, [spdlog](https://github.com/gabime/spdlog/).